 And so the band embarked on the toughest challenge of their career, trying to build a brand new Maiden in the wake of losing both Dickinson and guitarist Adrian Smith.
 Blaze Bayley, formerly of Wolfsbane, was chosen as Dickinson’s replacement, and Janick Gers was by then established in the Smith spot.

 Another absentee would be longtime producer Martin Birch, who had decided to retire permanently.
-Steve Harris occupied the producer’s chair himself, aided by engineer Nigel Green, and Maiden unleashed their latest creation after the longest gap between studio albums that their fans had endured to that point.
+Steve Harris occupied the producer’s chair himself in his own Barnyard Studios in Essex, where he was aided by engineer Nigel Green.
+In October 1995 Maiden finally unleashed their latest creation after the longest gap between studio albums that their fans had endured to that point.

 The album opens with Harris’ 11-minute epic Sign Of The Cross, the moodiest and most atmospheric Maiden opener since Moonchild on the Seventh Son Of A Seventh Son album in 1988.
 A long intro of Gregorian chants, nearly whispered vocals and delicate strings establishes a compelling vibe, before the band launches into a familiar Maiden gallop as the verse kicks in.
 The immediate impression of Bayley is that he works hard, clearly possessing a much more limited range than Dickinson but making up for it with effort and determination.

-However, two aspects of the song are disconcerting: Firstly, Harris and Green’s production is mostly crisp and clear, but the guitars seem to lack power and presence, being reduced to a faint hiss next to the comparatively overloud drums.
-Secondly, Bayley seems to struggle with staying in tune, being frequently pitched too sharp.
+However, two aspects of the song are disconcerting: Firstly, Harris and Green’s production is mostly crisp and clear, but the guitars seem to lack power and presence, being reduced to a faint hiss next to the comparatively overloud drums of Nicko McBrain.
+Secondly, Bayley sometimes strays out of tune, being pitched too sharp on occasion.
 These problems are exacerbated as the album unfolds.

 The Gers and Harris composition Lord Of The Flies follows, but its surprisingly poppy chorus is the first clear instance of under-production that hinders the music.
 Bayley’s lower range is unable to reach the energy level that could lift the track (Dickinson would tellingly pitch it an octave higher when he performed it on a later tour) and the lack of a proper vocal production leaves him exposed.